GuGuaTT/STEEL-3dPointClouds/README.md

 This repository includes three main directories:

-- `AutoGen` contains scripts used for generating the Steel-3DPointClouds Database.
+- `AutoGen` contains scripts used for generating the raw Steel-3DPointClouds Database.
 - `FeatProc` houses the primary post-processing scripts.
 - `Examples` provides three use cases showcasing the potential applications of the database.